Top Tips for Flying with an Infant

 Top Tips for Flying with an Infant – Should you apologize in advance?

 I’ve seen cute photos of candy bags that were handed out to passengers near an infant with a note inside, “Hi!
 I’m Susie Q. Baby and I’m 2 months old.
 It is my first flight.
 My parents hope I’ll be on my best behavior and not disturb anyone, but just in case I’m feeling fussy, here are some lovely treats and earplugs.”

 Now I admit that the idea is clever and I have no doubt there are some really cute free printables on pinterest for making these adorable candy bags.
 BUT – I think they are 100% unnecessary.
 Parents of new babies have WAY too much to do and WAY too little time for them to waste time putting together cute little gift bags for adults.
 They literally have their hands full with a new human.

 Firstly, I think it is safe to assume that parents are going to do everything humanly possible to keep baby happy.
 After all, they don’t want to listen to peanut screaming bloody murder for an hour either.

 Secondly, I was once an infant who no doubt had my noisy moments (actually I probably had more than a few as rumor has it I had colic) and SO WERE YOU.
 We all I’ve in the world together and sometimes babies cry.
-As adults we should just be tolerant of baby noise, feel empathy for exhausted parents of noisy baby and get on with our lives.
+As adults, we should just be tolerant of baby noise, feel empathy for exhausted parents of the noisy baby and get on with our lives.

 So should you pass out little “I’m sorry bags” – in my opinion, no, but on the other hand….I never turn down chocolate either.